r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * Fixed the issue where some variables were not showing value in the Preview area
 * Fixed Breadcrumb Shortcode error when Breadcrumbs were disabled in the settings
 * Fixed WooCommerce Opengraph Error
-* Fixed undefined error when editing a post which doesn't has an editor
+* Fixed undefined error when editing a post which doesn’t has an editor
 * Fixed Redirection module not detecting when a term was deleted or changed
 * Fixed links autofill issue
 * Fixed a fatal error with the Role Manager module when all the options were unchecked